CoocooFroggy/FutureRestore-GUI/README.md

 A GUI wrapper for a hacked up wrapper for a full reimplementation of the restore of a firmware to a device, which allows manually specifying SEP and Baseband for restoring, written in Java with Swing.

+*AKA a modern GUI for FutureRestore, with added features to make the process easier.*

 ![Screenshot of FutureRestore GUI in Light Theme](.github/Light.png?raw=true "FutureRestore GUI Light")
 ![Screenshot of FutureRestore GUI in Dark Theme](.github/Dark.png?raw=true "FutureRestore GUI Dark")